Deferring or declining your offer

 - YL9 - Master of Psychology (Clinical)

-If you have previously accepted your offer but now wish to defer, please contact Student Administration at firstname.lastname@example.org for further instructions.
+If you have previously accepted your offer but now wish to defer, please contact Student Admissions at firstname.lastname@example.org for further instructions.

 Declining your offer